ispgroupucl/calib3d/README.md

 The _camera_ coordinates system is therefore a transformation of the _world_ coordinates systems with:
 - A **rotation** defined by a rotation matrix $R$ using euler angles in a right-hand orthogonal system.
 The rotation is applied to the world coordinates system to obtain the camera orientation.
 - A **translation** defined by a translation vector $T$ representing the position of the center of the world in the camera coordinates system !

+## Reference

+This library is developed and maintained by [Gabriel Van Zandycke](https://github.com/gabriel-vanzandycke).
+If you use this repository, please consider citing my work.